solomon-mh/receipt-ocr/README.md

 6. **Access the application:**
    - Open your browser and go to `http://localhost:3000`
 ```

+## 🛠 SAMPLE RECEIPT FILES

+**I have included two sample receipts files in the sample-receipts folder**

 ## 🛠 How to Extend the App